Have Faith, Go Out of Your Door

 Bilbo Baggins once said, “It’s a dangerous business, Frodo, going out of your door,” referring to the unpredictability of what could happen to you at any point, especially if you leave your comfort zone.

-Sure, there are risks involved with world travel, just as there are risks when you get into your car to drive to work everyday (odds are 1 in just 5,000 that someone will be killed in a car crash – The Week).
+Sure, there are risks involved with world travel, just as there are risks when you get into your car to drive to work every day.
+According to The Week Magazine, the odds are 1 in 5,000 that someone will die in a car crash.
 A different set of dangers doesn’t mean that the odds are higher that something will happen to you, just because you are traveling overseas.

 I’m assuming that if you’re reading this, you aren’t the one who needs persuading that traveling isn’t technically any more dangerous than staying home.
 But I also know that many of our friends and family are the ones who don’t see eye to eye with us on this subject.
 So let this be just a bit of encouragement if that’s you.
 And perhaps you can gently remind your friends or family that the dangers of travel are just as real as the dangers of staying home.
 And in the meantime, you’re gaining an experience that you couldn’t possibly achieve at home.
 What weighs more in your life?